 Which method is right for you?

 Now that we’ve examined the various peer review systems, how do you decide which avenue to pursue when looking for the right journal?
 We’ve summarized the advantages and disadvantages of each type of review in the table below.
 As you will see, the primary factors to consider are whether you are ready to handle tough questions made public through an open review system and whether you think disclosing who you are, where you are from and your reputation may positively or negatively influence a peer’s assessment of your manuscript.
-If you are a newer player in a popular field, a blind system might prove more beneficial than an open one because your research would likely be judged solely on its merits.
-If you work in an obscure field, your reviewers might be able to quickly identify you, even in a double-blind system.
+If you are a newer player in a popular academic field, a blind system might prove more beneficial than an open one because your research would likely be judged solely on its merits.
+If you work in a more obscure field, your reviewers might be able to quickly identify you, even in a double-blind system.
 In this scenario, an open system might be to your advantage since public scrutiny of your work could reduce bias and encourage objectivity.